Vyas106/OwlPath/readme.md

 - **Tagging**: Organize questions with relevant tags
 - **Notifications**: Bell icon with dropdown for answer notifications, comments, and mentions

-## Installation
-1. Clone the repository
-2. Copy modules to Odoo addons folder
-3. Update apps list in Odoo
-4. Install the StackIt module

-## Usage
-After installation, navigate to the StackIt module in Odoo to start using the Q&A platform.

 ## Team Members
 - **Isha Rathore** - isharathore707@gmail.com | 8619106191